-The telecom sector is unique.
-This industry thrives in an environment of constant change and disruption.
+The telecom industry is in a constant state of change.
 In 2019, a record 39.3 million Americans cut the cord on cable and opted for streaming services.
-When asked how likely they are to change cell phone carriers in the near future, nearly one in five users said they probably would at the next opportunity.
+And when people were asked how likely they are to change cell phone carriers in the near future, nearly one in five users said they probably would at the next opportunity.

-The numbers speak for themselves.
-Customers’ preferences and expectations in the telecom sector are changing, and they aren’t afraid to go outside of their comfort zone to get what they want.
-Gone are the days when people remained customers for the sake of loyalty or convenience.
+Customers’ preferences and expectations in the telecom sector are changing, and they aren’t afraid to switch their service provider — or forego services altogether — to do what’s best for their lifestyle and their wallet.
+In other words, the days of customers sticking around for the sake of loyalty or even convenience are gone.

 According to Harvard professor Gerald Zaltman, 95 percent of all purchasing decisions are made before customers even begin to seek information about a product or service.
 How is this possible?
 Because purchasing decisions are subconscious.

-This may sound far-fetched, but the subconscious mind has a lot of power over what people do and don’t buy, which is why building brand awareness is so important.
-You want to position your business so that when a potential customer thinks of your specific sector, your company is the first provider that comes to mind.
-Quality SEO can do this.
+This may sound far-fetched, but the subconscious mind has a lot of power over what people choose to buy and not buy, which is why building brand awareness is so important.
+You want to position your business so that when a potential customer starts shopping for a service provider in the telecom industry, your company is the first one that comes to mind.
+Quality SEO can help make that happen.